Student Finance CalculatorSFC

 📊Electric Car Schemes (e.g., Octopus Electric, Tusker)

-Increasingly popular due to low benefit-in-kind tax:
+Increasingly popular due to low benefit in kind tax:

 • Lease a new electric car through your employer